ClinicalTrials.Veeva

 OPTION 3: Patients undergo observation per standard of care.
 (It is recommended [but not required] that this option only be for patients that have already completed total 6 months chemotherapy pre-randomization.)

-ARM II (DOSE-ESCALATED RADIATION THERAPY): Patients undergo dose-escalated RT daily, every other day, or twice weekly for 5 fractions or daily for 25 fractions (with or without concurrent fluoropyrimidine).
+ARM II (DOSE-ESCALATED RADIATION THERAPY): Patients undergo dose-escalated RT daily, every other day, or twice weekly for 5 fractions or daily for 25 fractions (with or without concurrent fluorouracil or capecitabine for 25 fractions only).
+The 5-fraction regimen is preferred when feasible.
 After completing dose-escalated RT, patients who received less than 6 months of chemotherapy at study entry are encouraged to receive the remaining chemotherapy to total 6 months of chemotherapy.
 Patients may continue chemotherapy treatment beyond 6 months at physician's discretion.
 Additionally, patients undergo blood sample collection, CT, MRI and tumor tissue biopsy throughout the study.
+Patients may optionally undergo PET/CT prior to treatment.

-After completion of study treatment, patients are followed up every 3 months for 2 years then annually for 3 years.
+Patients are followed every 3 months from study entry for 2 years then annually for 3 years.

 Enrollment